 \subsection{Related work and contributions}

-Determining whether two clusters identified by a clustering algorithm are genuinely distinct, when the same data are used both to discover and to validate these clusters, is an instance of \textit{double dipping} on the data.
-Selective inferential methods address double-dipping by explicitly accounting for the dependence created when the same data are used for both discovery and validation.
-Novel selective inference methodologies have been proposed by \cite{gao2024selective, yun2023selective} to enable valid post-hoc inference on clustering results obtained from agglomerative clustering.
-Beyond hierarchical clustering, \cite{chen2023selective} develop a selective inferential approach to validate clusters identified by the K-means algorithm and \cite{chen2025testing} propose a test for differences in a single feature between a pair of clusters.
-By conditioning on the output of the clustering algorithm, these approaches yield valid p-values at a prespecified dendrogram level, controlling the Type I error rate. \cite{Zhang2019} address a similar problem using sample splitting, which conditions on more information than necessary compared with the approaches in \cite{gao2024selective} and \cite{yun2023selective}.
-Other prior work, such as \cite{Liu2008SigClust, Maitra2012Bootstrap, Suzuki2006Pvclust}, primarily test the global null hypothesis that no clustering structure exists in the data, which differs fundamentally in spirit from the hypotheses considered in selective inference approaches.
+Determining whether two clusters identified by a clustering algorithm are genuinely distinct, when the same data are used both to discover and to validate these clusters, is an instance of \textit{double dipping}.
+Selective inferential methods address this by explicitly accounting for the dependence introduced by reusing the same data twice.
+Recent work by \cite{gao2024selective} and \cite{yun2023selective} develop valid post-hoc inference on results obtained from agglomerative clustering.
+Beyond hierarchical clustering, \cite{chen2023selective} develop a selective inferential approach to validate clusters identified by the K-means algorithm.
+By conditioning on the output of the clustering algorithm, these approaches yield valid p-values at a prespecified dendrogram level, controlling the Type I error rate. \cite{Zhang2019} address a similar problem using sample splitting, which conditions on more information than necessary when compared with the aforementioned approaches.
+Other work, such as \cite{Liu2008SigClust, Maitra2012Bootstrap, Suzuki2006Pvclust}, test the global null hypothesis that no clustering structure exists in the data, which is fundamentally different in spirit from the hypotheses considered in the selective inference approaches.